TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us006/01.requirements-engineering/readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a user, i want to reply to a comment to take part in the discussion.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.